 There are 8 servo connections on the left-side of the board, and 4 on the right.
 Servo cables are connected vertically, with 0V (the black or brown wire) at the bottom of the board.

 For the servo board to operate correctly, you must connect it to the 12V power rail from the power board.
-A green LED will light next to the servo board 12V connector when it is correctly powered.
+A green LED will light next to the servo board 12V connector when it is correctly powered and the 8 outputs on the left-side of the board can be used.

 The case measures 68x68x21mm.
 Don't forget that the cables will stick out.